Have there been any recent changes to the Foreign Investment rules in Spain?

 - The foreign investor is, directly or indirectly, controlled by the government of a foreign country (including public bodies or the army).
-In order to determine the existence of such control, the criteria set out in article 42 of the Spanish Commercial Code shall be applied;
+In order to determine the existence of such control, the criteria set out in article 7.2 of Law 15/2007 shall be applied;

 - The foreign investor has invested or been active in industries related to public security, public order and public health in another EU Member State and, in particular, the sectors set out above; and

 - There is a serious risk that the foreign investor carries out criminal or illegal activities that affects public safety, public order or public health in Spain.

 Current scope for certain investments

 In terms of the current scope of authorisation process please find below certain key aspects:

 - Investments made for an amount less than Euro 1 million, on a provisional basis and until a minimum amount is established by regulations, shall not require prior authorisation;